jakeboxer/bash-scripts/README.md

 bash-scripts
 ============

-Bash scripts I use on my computers
+Bash scripts I use on my computerz.